-Established in honor of Robert L. Avinger, Jr., a member of the Davidson Class of 1960 and professor of Economics from 1967-1980, the Avinger Impact Fund fuels the vision, qualities, and passions of an innovator, giving evidence of creativity, energy, and initiative that will lead to success in future endeavors.
+Established in honor of Robert L. Avinger, Jr., a member of the Davidson Class of 1960 and professor of Economics from 1967-1980, the Avinger Impact Fund fuels the vision, qualities, and passions of an innovator, with a focus on creativity, energy, and initiative that will lead to success in future endeavors.
 (The Avinger Impact Fund was formerly known as the Avinger Scholars Program.)

-Through small, project-based grants, the Avinger Impact Fund awards microgrants up to $7,000 to Davidson College Student entrepreneurs looking to validate and advance their idea.
+Through small, project-based grants, the Avinger Impact Fund awards microgrants up to $8,000 to Davidson College Student entrepreneurs looking to grow as an entrepreneur while simultaneously advancing their idea.
 We have found that funding, paired with mentorship and guidance, early in a company’s lifecycle, can make a significant impact on future success.

 If you are selected to receive an Avinger Impact Fund microgrant, you will be asked to review your initial budget with a mentor – and submit a final budget before any funds are disbursed.
-You will also be required to enroll in our mentoring program, which matches you with a local team of experienced mentors who can help you grow and shape your business idea.
+You will also be required to enroll in our mentoring program, which matches you with a local team of experienced mentors who will help you grow and shape your business idea.
+It is expected that the funds, and expected outcomes, will be realized within 3-4 months of award.

 The Avinger Impact Fund microgrants are considered taxable income, not scholarships.
 Please consult with a tax adviser if you have questions about how this may impact your personal tax situation.